 What can I do with my food scraps & leaf/yard debris?

-Composting in your backyard at home, work, or school can make a soil amendment for your garden.
-It’s simple and can save you money.
+Compost in your backyard at home, work, or school to make a restorative soil amendment for your garden.

+Compost inside a bin that sits on top of wire-mesh hardware cloth, so animals can't get into your pile.
 Cover every bucket of food scraps with three buckets of dried yard debris (“browns”), like leaves, dry grass, or chipped wood.
-Covering food scraps with browns reduces odors and creates a good carbon to nitrogen ratio for healthy soil bacteria, the decomposers, so they can break the pile down quicker.
-See the composting resources at the bottom of this page to get started with on-site composting.
+Covering food scraps with browns reduces odors and creates a good carbon to nitrogen ratio for soil bacteria, the decomposers, to break the pile down.
+See the composting resources at the bottom of this page, sign up for the Vermont Master Composter Course, or find a local home composting workshop to get started with on-site composting.

 B. Feed Animals

 Some pre-consumer food scraps, such as spent brewery grain and whey, can be fed to animals.